 IBPI Workshop: Comprehensive Bikeway Design

-This year's workshop will be held Aug 26–30, 2024
+This year's workshop was held Aug 26–30, 2024

 As Portland, Oregon has put bikeway plans into effect, we’ve learned what works and what doesn’t—how to plan effectively, design correctly and make investments that get results.
 We’ve distilled those lessons into this course, which covers the fundamentals of bikeway design and planning through an intensive week of interactive classroom, field tours, and design exercises.